Menu Close

 The Property

-The dream was stirred to life when an abandoned property on the banks of Beaverdam Creek became available.
-Cherokee and Creek Indians had once roamed the woods and bottom-lands of the area.
+The dream to start a youth camp was stirred to life when an abandoned property on the banks of Beaverdam Creek became available.
+Cherokee and Creek Indians had once roamed the woods and bottomlands of the area.
 After the Indian Removal Act, the property became a cotton plantation where its fields grew the “white gold” of the prosperous South.
 Over time, the boll weevil broke the prosperity of plantation life and the fields grew into tall timber.
-About 50 years ago, the timber was harvested and the woods were abandoned except for occasional hunting.
+About fifty years ago, the timber was harvested, and the woods were abandoned except for occasional hunting.
 In 2004, the property was auctioned.
 We believe that this special property was always meant to be Grace Farm, where we are now growing leaders to advance the gospel.
-A colorful story is told from the hills and valleys of this special land.
-But the best story is yet to be told.
+A colorful story is told from the hills and valleys of this special land, but the best story is yet to be told!

-14 kids and leaders from Missouri and Georgia were the first of hundreds to come to build something beautiful from the kudzu and briars that had overgrown the front eight acres.
-The group camped and sweated and took cold showers – and built an outhouse and the first cabin.
-The following year, the Georgia Missions Project hosted 53 people camping in tents and the development of Grace Farm spread all over the place.
-One of the student Missionaries trusted Christ as His Savior, another was called to preach.
-And the dream looked so real.
+Fourteen kids and leaders from Missouri and Georgia were the first of hundreds to come to build something beautiful at Grace Farm.
+The property was covered in kudzu and briars.
+The group camped, sweated, took cold showers, and built an outhouse and the first cabin.
+The following year, the Georgia Missions Project hosted fifty-three people who camped in tents.
+News of the development of Grace Farm spread all over the place.
+One of the student missionaries trusted Christ as his Savior; another was called to preach.

-For 10 years we have been busy building on the Grace Farm property.
-Thousands of people from all walks of life have been involved.
+For ten years, we have been busy building on the Grace Farm property.
+Thousands of people from all walks of life have come to be a part of the ministry of Grace Farm.
 Saws have buzzed and hammers have pounded to shape the dream.
 Many have donated funds and materials.
 Children from a V.B.S. brought us $1200 in coins!
-A couple of years after the project began, a bus rolled to a stop and 21 kids from St. Petersburg, Florida walked onto Grace Farm to be a part of the first “Camp Grace at Grace Farm.”
+A couple years after the project began, a bus rolled to a stop and 21 kids from St. Petersburg, Florida walked onto Grace Farm to be a part of the first “Camp Grace at Grace Farm.”
 Inside our Barn, a volunteer twirled his screwdriver and flipped on the lights for the first time.
-God had answered our prayers.
+God has answered our prayers!
+Furthermore, He continues to work in the lives of those who come to learn, serve, and build at Grace Farm.